-It also means keeping a close eye on what goes into wild waterways before that water even gets close to a pipe.
-Reducing and monitoring agricultural runoff is one of the best ways to keep water quality high - whether for DC drinking water, drinking water for other cities, or to keep pollution levels low in general.
+It also means keeping a close eye on what goes into our waterways.
+Reducing runoff - both from agricultural and urban stormwater sources - is one of the best ways to keep water quality high.

 - Scientists are studying the way water flows over farmland.
 The goal is to help farmers build effective forest buffers, help maintain flood plains, and restore wetlands wherever possible.